|:: HOME :: ABOUT US :: JOIN US :: PROGRAMS :: PUBLICATIONS :: HAPPENINGS :: GENERAL :: CONTACT US :: VIDEOS|

 The divers were expensive, and the amount of milfoil the divers could remove was limited severely by the time-consuming process of handling the plants, that is, the time it took to safely remove the plants from the water.
 Other lake associations, such as the association working in Little Sebago Lake, had been experimenting with using a pontoon boat as a kind of milfoil-collecting barge.
-This system speeded up the extraction process substantially.

-In the spring of 2008, then, TLEA directors purchased a second-hand pontoon boat and then proceeded to turn it into a milfoil harvester, given the name "Hippobottomus."
+In the spring of 2008, TLEA directors purchased a second-hand pontoon boat and then proceeded to turn it into a milfoil harvester, given the name "Hippobottomus."
 At the center of the harvester system is a vacuum pump mounted on the boat.
 A diver in the water hand pulls the milfoil and then uses a four-inch vacuum hose to deliver the milfoil to a sluice box, also mounted on the boat.
 The sluice box separates the plant material from the water and packages it into fifty-pound mesh bags.
 TLEA's boat was modeled on the one the Lakes Environmental Association was using on Little Sebago Lake.

 Early in 2010 TLEA received a large grant for milfoil eradication work from the Maine Milfoil Initiative.
 In order to take full advantage of this federal funding, TLEA decided to double its summer schedule to engage two crews for a total of 12 hours a day.
-Rob McVety of Otisfield has again contracted with TLEA to coordinate the actual milfoil removal.
+Rob McVety of Otisfield was contracted with TLEA to coordinate the actual milfoil removal.

 Shortly after the summer’s work began, McVety reported progress being made on all fronts.
 Hancock Beach “is looking significantly better than last year, with much less milfoil growth visible.”
 Serenity Cove in Poland was also greatly improved.
 In most of Edwards Cove the crew found no large colonies.
 Otisfield Cove was also looking better.
 The most challenging area for the crew remains Pine Point, where McVety has been laying most of the benthic barriers.
 He warns boaters leaving this area in particular to check their propellers for hitchhiking plants which they must remove before heading out into the main part of the lake.